-The Full Moon Day or 15th Purnima day of the Shukla paksha (waxing moon) of the Kartika month is considered very auspicious.
+The Full Moon Day or 15th Purnima day of the Shukla Paksha (waxing moon) of the Kartika month is considered very auspicious.
 The full Moon is usually in Taurus and therefore exalted.
 At times this festival can take place with the full Moon in Aries- but it represents a strong and auspicious Moon.
-Usually this is the full Moon in the month of November.
+Usually, this is the full Moon in the month of November.
 It has many names including the Diwali of the Gods and Tripuri Purnima.
 This day marks the victory of Lord Shiva over the demons Tripuri.
 The Kartik Purnima festival also coincides with the Jain light festival and Guru Nanak's Birthday.

 At the end of a thousand years of their negative rule, the gods went to Rudra (Shiva) and asked him to destroy the demon.
 Rudra had to seek the help of Brahma and the other gods in this task.
 He danced Tandava, his dance of destruction.
-He rocked the three cities with his dance (The Tandava of Shiva is said to be like an earthquake); his arrow pierce through the three demons at one time and the fire from his third eye burnt the three cities.
+He rocked the three cities with his dance (The Tandava of Shiva is said to be like an earthquake); his arrow pierces through the three demons at one time and the fire from his third eye burnt the three cities.

 In commemoration of burning and destroying the demons and their cities, this event, which occurred on Kartik Purnima day, is observed annually.
-While Diwali is the Rama?s (God in a human form) triumph over the demon, Dev Diwali celebrates the Global fight against evil forces that disturb the harmony of the universe and saving of the whole universe from the destructive intention of those with negative gaendas.
+While Diwali is the Rama’s (God in a human form) triumph over the demon, Dev Diwali celebrates the Global fight against evil forces that disturb the harmony of the universe and saving of the whole universe from the destructive intention of those with negative agendas.
 While Brahma can create, how people use their creation is up to them.
 It is Shiva who can save the world when the creation goes wrong.
 This form of Shiva is known as Tripurantaka for killing the three demon princes and destroying their evil cities.

-It is believed that annually on the day of Kartik purnima, the gods descend on earth and reside in the sacred rivers.
-Ganges and other sacred rivers have elaborate ceremonies on this day.
-Devotees who bathe in the sacred rivers on these days can also get rid of their negative poisons and receive the blessings from all the Gods of the India.
+It is believed that annually on the day of Kartik Purnima, the gods descend on earth and reside in the sacred rivers.
+The Ganges and other sacred rivers have elaborate ceremonies on this day.
+Devotees who bathe in the sacred rivers on these days can also get rid of their negative poisons and receive the blessings from all the Gods of India.